1Focus icon 1Focus-Blog

 What is ADHD?

-ADHD is a developmental disorder associated with persistent inattention, hyperactivity, or impulsivity.
-The symptoms of ADHD can significantly interfere with a person’s daily activities and relationships.
-ADHD begins in childhood and can continue into adolescence and adulthood.1
+ADHD, or Attention-Deficit Hyperactivity Disorder, is a developmental disorder characterized by persistent patterns of inattention, hyperactivity, and impulsivity.
+The impact of ADHD symptoms can significantly disrupt daily activities and relationships.
+Originating in childhood, ADHD can persist through adolescence and into adulthood.

-Children with ADHD may have trouble paying attention and controlling impulsive behavior.
-They are also often hyperactive.2 ADHD in adults sometimes leads to unstable relationships, poor job performance, and low self-esteem, among other problems.3
+While children with ADHD may struggle with focusing and controlling impulsive behaviors, and often display hyperactivity, adults might face challenges such as unstable relationships, poor job performance, and low self-esteem, among other issues.

 What causes ADHD?

-Although the exact causes of ADHD are unknown, research suggests that genetics, environment, and developmental problems may play a role.1 2 3
+Although the exact causes of ADHD are unknown, research suggests that genetics, environment, and developmental problems may play a role.

 Scientists are also studying several environmental factors that may increase the risk of developing ADHD.
-These include alcohol and tobacco use during pregnancy.
-In addition, brain injury, nutrition, premature birth or low birth weight, and the social environment 1 2, such as exposure to lead during childhood.3
+These include alcohol and tobacco use during pregnancy, brain injury, nutrition, premature birth or low birth weight, and the social environment, such as exposure to lead during childhood.

 Consequences of ADHD